wiktordev/AppRTC-Kurento/readme.md

 ###Todo:
-- implement simple call response within browser use kurento one2one-call example
-- android version works on websocket only / port android project

-- login user (websocket session id + username) and get list of logged in users in android and
+- login user (websocket session id + username) and
-- user calls another user from both sides
-- call user - receiver accept / cancel call
+- get list of logged in users for android, ios and browser
 - recording
 - screensharing
 - widget for browser

-- switch video on/off
-- mute audio
+###Done
+- 2016-06-28 - implement simple call response within browser use kurento one2one-call example
+- 2016-06-28 - android version works on websocket only / port android project